beancount/ledger2beancount/docs/manual.md

 Installation
 ------------

-ledger2beancount is a Perl script and relies on several Perl modules.
+ledger2beancount is a Perl script and relies on the following Perl
-Please see the [README](../README.md#dependencies) for a list of required modules.
+modules:

+* Carp::Assert
+* Config::Onion
+* Date::Calc
+* DateTime::Format::Strptime
+* File::BaseDir
+* Getopt::Long::Descriptive
+* YAML::XS

 If you use Debian, you can install the dependencies with this command: